PyiHein2001/Campus-Chatbot-in-Telegram/README.md

 This is a university ChatBot Using NLTK and set up in telegram API.
 To test the model and collect data.
+Using Intents classification method and Support for myanmar language.
 ## Installation requirements

 ```bash